j5int/uct-maths-competition/Item Analysis/Readme.txt

 This program consists of the following files:
- ItemAnalysis.exe     - performs the conversion for a single grade ItemAnalysis.C       - C program which was compiled to produce Itemanal.exe RunMe.bat            - calls ItemAnalysis.exe with the correct parameters for each grade.
+ ItemAnalysis.exe     - performs the conversion for a single grade ItemAnalysis.C       - C program which was compiled to produce ItemAnalysis.exe RunMe.bat            - calls ItemAnalysis.exe with the correct parameters for each grade.

 You should use the program RunMe.bat

 Input files:
   Place the files INDGR8.ITM, PRGR8.ITM, ...
 INDGR12.ITM, PRGR12.ITM in the same
-  directory as the program RunMe.bat and Itemanal.exe.
+  directory as the program RunMe.bat and ItemAnalysis.exe.

 Output files:
   The output will be placed in the files ALLGR8.ITM, ...
 ALLGR12.ITM